AustinTapp/ctImage/README.md

 - The **runModel** function generates landmark and bone labeling predictions and resample them to the original CT image space.

 If you have any questions, please email Jiawei Liu at jiawei.liu@cuanschutz.edu

+*NOTE: something occurs with DICOM2niix converted files related to the initialization of their origin and reorientation if wishing to run DICOMS, convert with slicer or ITK snap, NOT dicom2nixx